sanity-io/sanitype/README.md

 #### We can build sanity-isms into it

-Sanity is opinionated about a great deal of your data model, for example
+Sanity is opinionated about a great deal of your content model, for example

 1. Object types automatically gets assigned `_key: string` when they're inside arrays
 2. Documents gets assigned a `_rev: string`-property, etc.